 ONE – The shit hits the fan

-Having got to this page, the first question you should be asking yourself is why are you investing a part of your life reading what will most likely come across as the ravings of a sentimental, self-aggrandising, self-oriented arse-hole?
+Having got to this page, the first question you should be asking yourself is why you are investing a part of your life reading what will most likely come across as the slavering of a sentimental, self-aggrandising, self-oriented arse-hole?
 Shame arse hole doesn’t begin with an ‘S’ but you can’t have everything.
-He swears a lot too.
+As you can see, I am not beyond the odd swear word or two.

 So, it’s a biography and I guess I should start Julie Andrews style, at the very beginning.
 I was born in in 1959 into an RAF fam…………………. zzzzzzzz.
 I am sure you don’t give a fuck about that sort of shit so I am going to start on 25th November 1991.
 I was alone at Sandown Park racecourse having spent a pretty good afternoon winning a little, losing a little.
 I was exiting the grandstand when my heart suddenly accelerated for no good reason to somewhere in the vicinity of 250 beats a minute.
 This, of course, came as something of a shock and I stopped dead in my tracks.
 Well, not dead, but you know what I mean.